jesse10930/eating-window/README.md

 # Eating Window
-Web app to help keep track of calories eaten throughout the day and eating window for intermittent fasting.
+Web application to help keep track of calories eaten throughout the day and eating window for intermittent fasting.

 # Motivation
 To practice building a fullstack app.
 To practice using React.
 To build something useful for my day-to-day life.